D3vKrish/Bits-Wifi-Login/README.md

 ### Wi-Fi Connection Fails:

 Verify that the target network is available and that the system has the necessary permissions to connect.

+---
+## Compatibility

+This script is for goa campus.

+For hyderabad and pilani campuses, replace the following line with the one from your own campnet login